Mohamad1994HD/fastmail/Readme.md

         The user will be prompted to enter the template file location (full path) - its better to have admin authorization when open the cli window-

-        The user will be prompted to enter key:value pairs of template keys in order to substitute them accordingly as well as the indicator of the keys to  be detected will be required. (e.g. & or > or #) any symbol prefered to mark a key.
+        The user will be prompted to enter key:value pairs of template keys as __JSON notation__ (easier for developers :D) in order to             substitute them accordingly as well as the indicator of the keys to  be detected will be required. (e.g. & or > or #) any symbol prefered to mark a key.
   * **info**: Displayes the user configurations info